Awethon/SOM-FuncBlock/README.md

 ![Image](https://i.imgur.com/rpMyUuj.png)

-This project depends on a library that is providing basic functional blocks and enviroment for running algorithms:
+This project depends on a library that provides basic functional blocks and enviroment for running algorithms:

 https://bitbucket.org/iiholod/dxelopes4students/src/model_as_sets/